sebgur/SDev.Python/README.md

 The notebook ./notebooks/StoVol Training.ipynb can be used to train models (pre-trained or not) on the samples.
 The .py scripts corresponding to these notebooks are under sdevpy/projects/stovol.

+## AAD Monte-Carlo

+In script ./projects/aad/aad_mc.py, we show how to calculate 1st and 2nd order Greeks on a Monte-Carlo simulation of Black-Scholes model (1 asset) using AAD.
+We compare the results with standard Monte-Carlo Greeks by Finite Differences and the closed-form.
+We make use of payoff smoothers for both AAD and Standard MC.

 ## Other Tools

 The package contains various other tools including Black-Scholes/Bachelier formulas, Monte-Carlo simulation of vanilla prices and